-Angela: All right.
+Dan: All right.
 I appreciate it.
 And thanks guys for taking a little bit of time out of your day to take a listen to this conversation on compliance.
 Speaking of compliance, let's give the, I want to say, probably the Webster's definition of compliance; the act of obeying an order, rule or request.
 So, compliance is either maybe a state of being in accordance with an established guideline or specification.
 We'll talk about those as we go on.
 Or actually being in the process of becoming so.

 So, software, for example, maybe developed in compliance with specifications created by some sort of standards body or accreditation organization, and then deployed by those organizations in compliance with maybe a vendor's licensing agreement or some sort of regulation they need to adhere to.
 The definition of compliance can also encompass efforts to ensure that organizations are abiding by both industry regulations as well as government legislation.
 So we'll see policies, regulations, rules, law, all those lovely words there.
 The point being, compliance is definitely a broad spectrum, and being so, being compliant does require an absolute holistic view and plan to be able to achieve compliance.

 And it really doesn't matter what regulation you're in, we're going to see a lot of different laws, policies, regulations, standards, frameworks, that'll address compliance, and we're going to see a lot of overlap, can be very, very confusing, which ones to actually choose, which ones to adhere to.
 But we'll walk through those and give you guys the ability to see which area that you need to adhere to.